-- 1. OFF/ON/VOLUME.
-Turn clockwise to apply power to the unit and to set the desired listening level. - 2.
-SQUELCH.
-This control is used to cut off or eliminate receiver background noise in the absence of an incoming signal.
-For maximum receiver sensitivity it is desired that the control be adjusted only to the point where the receiver background noise or ambient background noise is eliminated.
-Turn fully counterclockwise then slowly clockwise until the receiver noise disappears.
+- 1. OFF/ON/VOLUME: Turn clockwise to apply power to the unit and to set the desired listening level. - 2.
+SQUELCH: This control is used to cut off or eliminate receiver background noise in the absence of an incoming signal.
+For maximum receiving range, it is desirable that the control be adjusted only to the point where the receiver background noise is eliminated.
+Turn clockwise until the receiver noise disappears.
 Any signal to be received must now be slightly stronger than the average received noise.
 Further clockwise rotation will increase the threshold level which a signal must overcome in order to be heard.
-Only strong signals will be heard at a maximum clockwise setting. - 3.
-DYNAMIKE.
-Adjusts the microphone gain in the transmit and PA modes.
+Only strong signals will be heard at the maximum clockwise setting.

+- 3. DYNAMIKE: Adjusts the microphone gain in the transmit and PA modes.
 This controls the gain to the extent that full talk power is available several inches away from the microphone.
 In the Public Address (PA) mode, the control functions as the volume control. - 4.
-CHANNEL SELECTOR.
-This switch selects any one of the forty Citizens Band channels desired.
-The selected channel appears on the LED readout directly above the Channel Selector knob.
-Channel 9 has been reserved by the FCC for emergency communications involving the immediate safety of life of individuals or immediate protection of property.
-Channel 9 may also be used to render assistance to a motorist.

-5. PA/CB SWITCH.
-Selects the mode of operation.
-In the CB position, the PA function is disabled and the unit will transmit and receive on the selected frequency.
+RF GAIN: Adjust as required to optimize signal.
+This control is used primarily to optimize reception in strong signal areas.
+Gain is reduced by counterclockwise rotation of the control. - 5.
+CHANNEL SELECTOR Switch: This switch selects any one of forty Citizens Band channels desired.
+The selected channel is indicated by the LED (12). - 6.
+PA/CB-ANL Switch: Selects the mode of operation.
+In the CB-ANL position, the PA function is disabled and the unit will transmit and receive on the selected frequency.
 The PA function should not be used unless a PA speaker is connected.
-In the PA mode, incoming CB transmission will be heard through the PA speaker.
-This allows you to monitor message while outside of your vehicle.
+In the PA mode, incoming CB transmissions will be heard through the PA speaker.
+This allows you to monitor messages when you are not inside your vehicle.